 - 23. Upon receipt of the WIF from the entity calling the witness, the VWU will make travel arrangements for the witness.
 These arrangements will include, but are not limited to, making local and international travel arrangements, organising passports, visas, and accommodation, and providing travel escorts when necessary.
 The VWU will take into consideration the particular needs of the respective witness when providing for the different logistical and operational arrangements. - 24.
-Wherever possible3, the VWU may, in consultation with the calling entity and the LRV, where applicable, arrange for witnesses to travel jointly to the seat of the Court.
-In determining whether or not witnesses should travel jointly, regard shall be had, in particular, to whether the witness is participating in the Court's protection programme ('ICCPP'), whether joint travel might compromise confidentiality in respect of the witness's interaction with the Court and the risk of 'contamination' of the witness's evidence.
-In the event of irreconcilable disagreement between the calling party and the VWU, the Chamber shall be seised of the matter in a timely manner.
+Wherever possible, the VWU may in consultation with the calling party and the LRV, where applicable, arrange for witnesses to travel jointly to the seat of the Court.
+In determining whether witnesses should travel jointly, regard shall be had, in particular, to whether the witness is participating to the Court's Protection Programme (the 'ICCPP') whether joint travel might compromise confidentiality in respect of the witness' interaction with the Court and the risk of 'contamination' of the witness' evidence.
+In the event of irreconcilable disagreement between the calling party and the VWU, the Chamber shall be seized of the matter in a timely manner. - 25.
+All witnesses travelling together will be reminded with appropriate regularity that they must not discuss their impending evidence with each other or anyone else.
+All witnesses are also reminded of their role in preserving their evidence and in avoiding any unnecessary exposure.

-2 This is of particular importance as the VWU support staff will explain the practical implications of such measures to the witnesses in the course of the court room familiarisation.
+$^{2}$ This is of particular importance as the VWU staff members will explain the practical implications of such measures to the witnesses in the course of the court room familiarisation.

-3 As a general rule, this will not apply to witness who participate in the Court's protection programme and who do not live together, unless the Protection Officer takes a decision to the contrary.
+&lt;sup>3 As a general rule, this will not apply to witness who participate in the Court's protection programme and who do not live together, unless the VWU takes a decision to the contrary.